Anesthesiologist Assistant Certification Exam Results

 The program believes sitting for the exam in February gives our students a competitive edge on the job market over peers from other anesthesiologist assistant programs.
 The first attempt pass rates noted below are an illustration of our students preparedness and the excellence of our curriculum.

-Students who may not pass on their first attempt have the opportunity to sit for the exam again in June of the same year, and the benefit of continued education in the classroom and operating room.
+Students who may not pass on their first attempt have the opportunity to sit for the exam again in June of the same year, with the benefit of continued education in the classroom and operating room.
 The program works with these individuals to review their results, identify areas of improvement, and support strong study habits.
 The cumulative pass rates illustrate the certification success rate of our students at the time of graduation.

 Each August, the program publishes the number of students who graduated, the number who passed the exam, and the number who failed.
 Numbers are reported for both the first attempt and the cumulative rates.
 The following table shows the Cleveland location NCCAA exam outcomes since 2011.